Jwakers/articuria/README.md

   - [ ] any other clerk functionality offered by the API

 - Add colour blind option in user settings that adds number to the color indicators on the traffic light system (green circle should have a 1, orange a 2 and red a 3).
 Don't forget to include these indicators in the guide section of the page too.

+- [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving) - This is complex and cannot be handled with beforeunload event.
+Next.js uses 'soft' navigation so the event does not fire.
+Need to find a way to intercept route changes before they happen.